IRVLUTD/rfp-grasp-transfer/README.md

 - `pip install -e .`

 - Please go through its README and test the functionality using the `gui_control` tool.
+You will need to set the `MANO_MODELS_DIR` env var to the path for extracted mano models dir.

-  - If you see an error like `ImportError: cannot import name 'bool' from 'numpy'`, please try: `pip install git+https://github.com/mattloper/chumpy` [Link to github issue](https://github.com/mattloper/chumpy/issues/55)
+  - If you see an error like `ImportError: cannot import name 'bool' from 'numpy'`:
+    - Try: `pip install git+https://github.com/mattloper/chumpy` [Link to github issue](https://github.com/mattloper/chumpy/issues/55)

 **Code Setup:**